anandka/Learning/Kubernetes Revision.md

 - Network Interface
 	- Physical or logical entity on VM which connects it to network
 	- Example : eth0, docker0 etc
-	- one Network interface can have 'N'no of IP's and that too of different subnets
+	- One Network interface can have 'N' no of IP's and that too of different subnets
 - Switch
 	- Used to connect devices in same Network
 - Router